 - Is very into wrestling, jumping and being picked up and turned all around like crazy.
 Jumps all over the furniture, beds, etc. Endless energy.

 - Oh….loves GUNS (UGH).
-Loves to play bad guys, protect the animals shot the bad guys, run around crazy in the house laying shoot em up!
+Loves to play bad guys, pretend the animals shot the bad guys, run around crazy in the house playing shoot em up!

 - Ipad – games and movies.

 Now, for comparison, let’s see how the girls stack up:

 Easton: Girl.
 43 months.

 - Easton is into princesses & babies (despite my best backhanded efforts to sway her to Fancy Nancy or towards ANYTHING other than Disney Princesses).
 The best $9 we ever spent was on a life sized doll from Walmart that Santa brought her.
 She plays with it all the time and dances with her until her arm falls off.